Labyrinth of medina - Medina of Fez 170; Arts, skills and practices associated with engraving on metals (gold, silver and copper) 01951

 Eat and Drink

 We had a good drink in a riad (Arabic: رياض;) called Riad Amor.
 Not sure if one wants to eat anything inside the medina as we worry if food inside the medina is up to usual tourist hygiene standard.
-We shall discuss more about a riad in a later blog (Rabat (ⴰⵕⴱⴰⵟ)).
+We shall discuss more about a riad in a later blog of Rabat (ⴰⵕⴱⴰⵟ).

 Getting there is easy, getting around is difficult, although there are more signages than you actually expect and after all I did not get lost.
 Google Maps does not work here as you are trapped in narrow covered alleys most of the time.
-We had a good guide, but the fact that once you rely on a guide only, you also lose your bearings easily.
-Spend at least a full-day here.
+We had a good guide, but the fact that once you rely on a guide, you also lose your bearings easily.
+Spend at least one full-day here.

 The train station is within walking distance to Dar El-Makhzen.